Infrared photography: Post-processing

+Applications and specific implementations

+The health of foliage can be determined from the relative strengths of green and infrared light reflected using color infrared film; this shows in color infrared as a shift from red (healthy) towards magenta (unhealthy).

-Several Sony cameras had the so-called Night Shot facility, which physically moves the blocking filter away from the light path, which makes the cameras very sensitive to infrared light.
+Several Sony cameras had a feature branded as Night Shot, which physically moves the blocking filter away from the light path, making the cameras very sensitive to infrared light.
 Soon after its development, this facility was 'restricted' by Sony to make it difficult for people to take photos that saw through clothing.
 To do this the iris is opened fully and exposure duration is limited to long times of more than 1/30 second or so.
 It is possible to shoot infrared but neutral density filters must be used to reduce the camera's sensitivity and the long exposure times mean that care must be taken to avoid camera-shake artifacts.

 Fuji have produced digital cameras for use in forensic criminology and medicine which have no infrared blocking filter.
 The first camera, designated the S3 PRO UVIR, also had extended ultraviolet sensitivity (digital sensors are usually less sensitive to UV than to IR).
 Optimum UV sensitivity requires special lenses, but ordinary lenses usually work well for IR.
 In 2007, FujiFilm introduced a new version of this camera, based on the Nikon D200/ FujiFilm S5 called the IS Pro, also able to take Nikon lenses.
 Fuji had earlier introduced a non-SLR infrared camera, the IS-1, a modified version of the FujiFilm FinePix S9100.
 Unlike the S3 PRO UVIR, the IS-1 does not offer UV sensitivity.
 FujiFilm restricts the sale of these cameras to professional users with their EULA specifically prohibiting "unethical photographic conduct".

-Phase One digital camera backs can be ordered in an infrared modified form.

 Remote sensing and thermographic cameras are sensitive to longer wavelengths of infrared (see Infrared spectrum).
 They may be multispectral and use a variety of technologies which may not resemble common camera or filter designs.
 Cameras sensitive to longer infrared wavelengths including those used in infrared astronomy often require cooling to reduce thermally induced dark currents in the sensor (see Dark current (physics)).
 Lower cost uncooled thermographic digital cameras operate in the Long Wave infrared band (see Thermographic camera).
 These cameras are generally used for building inspection or preventative maintenance but can be used for artistic pursuits as well, such as this image of a cup of coffee.